HorizonRobotics/SocialRobot/benchmark/README.md

 See also the [PyBullet Quickstart Guide](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit#heading=h.2ye70wns7io3)

-# About btMultiBody and btRigidBody
+# About the Differences of the Simulators

-pyGazebo use Maximal Coordinates method (btRigidBody). btRigidBody is used to simulate single 6-degree of freedom moving objects. btRigidBody is derived from btCollisionObject, so it inherits its world transform, friction and restitution and adds linear and angular velocity. btTypedConstraint is the base class for rigid body constraints, including btHingeConstraint, btPoint2PointConstraint, btConeTwistConstraint,btSliderConstraint and btGeneric6DOFconstraint. btDiscreteDynamicsWorld is UserCollisionAlgorithm btCollisionWorld, and is a container for rigid bodies and constraints.
-It provides the stepSimulation to proceed.
+Note that this is just a simple evaluation about their performace in default configuration, other evaluative dimension like accurancy is not included.
+Even bullet engine is used for gazebo, there are still some differences of pygazebo and pybullet implementation.

-By pyBullet default, the joints in the URDF file are created using the reduced coordinate method: the joints are simulated using the Featherstone Articulated Body Algorithm (ABA, btMultiBody in Bullet 2.x). btMultiBody is an alternative representation of a rigid body hierarchy using generalized (or reduced) coordinates, using the articulated body algorithm, as discussed by Roy Featherstone.
-The tree hierarchy starts with a fixed or floating base and child bodies, also called links, are connected by joints: 1-DOF revolute joint (similar to the btHingeConstraint for btRigidBody), 1-DOF prismatic joint (similar to btSliderConstraint).
+One difference is how contacts are updated.
+Gazebo use a builtin Contacts Manager rather than the API of the physic engine.
+Another major difference is the method joints are simulated with.
+Gazebo use Maximal Coordinates method (btRigidBody). btRigidBody is used to simulate single 6-degree of freedom moving objects, derived from btCollisionObject class in gazebo.
+While by pyBullet default (use_maximal_coordinates=False) the joints are simulated using the Featherstone Articulated Body Algorithm (btMultiBody introduced ABA in Bullet 2.x). btMultiBody is an alternative representation of a rigid body hierarchy using generalized (or reduced) coordinates, using the articulated body algorithm, and is potentially more accurate for complex tree hierarchy of joints.